 "I'm sure I'm not alone in having wondered how Carolyn would follow 'Wild Pigeon', and I sang a spontaneous "YAY!" as I went through 'Internat' and experienced its parallel thoughtfulnesses, ingenuity, and depth." -Charlotte Cotton

 BOOKS CAN BE PURCHASED THROUGH KOMINEK BOOKS, ANZENBERGER, RRB PHOTO BOOKS, MAGNUM PHOTOS, OFFICINE FOTOGRAFICHE ROMA, BEYOND WORDS, PHOTOQ BOOKSHOP, L'ASCENSEUR VEGETAL, PHOTO EDITIONS LTD, KONIG, TIPI BOOKSHOP, FLOTSAM BOOKS, AND BOOK OF DAYS.

 First Edition.
 500 signed and numbered copies with hand-colored spine.
 Design by SYB.
 Lithography by Colour & Books.
 Printed by Wilco Art Books.
 Binding by Fopmawier Boekbinderij.
 17 x 24 cm, 122 pages, ISBN 978-0-692-94280-2, 2017. $75 (65 Euro) + shipping

-This series was made at a still-operating Soviet orphanage which removes children with disabilities from society at large.
+This work was made at a still-operating Soviet orphanage which removes children with disabilities from society at large.
 In particular, this institution houses young girls marked with disabilities, and carries them into adulthood in isolation.
 Drake actively collaborated with the residents, drawing ideas from cliches and fairy tales, and following their joint aspirations while passing time in the seclusion of the institution.
-Nature, objects found on the premises of the orphanage, and the thick walls surrounding the facility became vehicles for exploring questions about social control, the freedoms of the imagination, and the construction of normal female behavior.
+Nature, objects found on the premises of the orphanage, and the thick walls surrounding the facility became vehicles for exploring questions about control, freedom of the imagination, and the construction of normal female behavior.

 The artwork that opens and closes the book was made over the pages of a book about Taras Shevchenko, a 19th century Ukrainian artist, ethnographer, serf, peasant, poet and imprisoned political figure who is widely revered today.
 Drake invited the women to paint on the artwork made by Shevchenko and his male contemporaries, re-imaging the published pages of history.
 In doing so they became artists, creators, ethnographers, and designers themselves.